seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 $
 ```

-You can confirm this if you'd like:
+You can confirm the `rpi-eeprom` package has in fact been removed/purged if you'd like:
 ```bash
 $ apt-cache policy rpi-eeprom
 rpi-eeprom: